Topology of R^n and functions of several variables

 Parametric curves

-Derivatives of compound functions.
-Definition, kinematic point of view, examples, representation.
+Derivatives of composite functions.
+Definition, kinematic perspective, examples, representation.
 Tangent vector, length of C^1 curves, reparameterization.
-Local study of curves
+Local study of curves.

 Read more

-A course in analysis of functions of one real variable in L1 (HAX103X)
+A course on the analysis of real variable functions in L1 (HAX103X)

 Recommended prerequisites: L1 math